 While the new structure functions well at startup, it does appear as though the CRL status is cached at startup.
 When the CRL files are updated, it doesn't look like they are re-read, and revoked clients can still connect.
 Additionally, there is still no change with respect to #9889 -- certificates revoked by an intermediate CA are still not recognized as revoked.

 Nov 26 10:36:44 clara openvpn: 172.21.32.87:1194 VERIFY WARNING: depth=0, unable to get certificate CRL: CN=jimp Nov 26 10:36:44 clara openvpn: 172.21.32.87:1194 VERIFY WARNING: depth=1, unable to get certificate CRL: CN=chain-intermediate-ca Nov 26 10:36:44 clara openvpn: 172.21.32.87:1194 VERIFY WARNING: depth=2, unable to get certificate CRL: CN=chain-root-ca

 The new overall structure is better, though, so rather than back everything out, I can switch it back to the old ca/crl-verify style for the time being.

-#3 Updated by Jim Pingle 11 months ago
+#3 Updated by Jim Pingle over 1 year ago